naegelejd/gadgetron/doc/source/gadget.rst

 one message per input.
 This makes it easier to reason about and implement, but is also limiting in cases where we want to accumulate multiple messages for processing.
 In this case, :cpp:class:`ChannelGadget<Gadgetron::Core::ChannelGadget>` should be used.
-If we want to create a Gadget which takes several :cpp:class:`Acquisitions<Gadgetron::Core::Acquisition>` and reconstruct them, we inherit from :cpp:class:`ChannelGadget\<Acquisition\><Gadgetron::Core::ChannelGadget>`.
+If we want to create a Gadget which takes several :cpp:class:`Acquisitions<mrd::Acquisition>` and reconstruct them, we inherit from :cpp:class:`ChannelGadget\<Acquisition\><Gadgetron::Core::ChannelGadget>`.

 .. code-block:: cpp